First on the List:

 A "block" is an estimation of distance.
 It refers to the distance from one street corner to the next.
 A very good definition of a block is as follows: "an informal unit of distance popular in the U.S. A block is the average distance between street intersections in the rectangular street grids common in most American cities.
 The length of a block varies from about 1/20 mile (80 meters) in New York to about 1/16 mile (100 meters) in many Midwestern cities to about 1/10 mile (160 meters) in cities of the South and West."

 Our public transportation has improved quite a bit in Los Angeles during the past decade.
-MTA buses and trains are generally clean and offer good coverage of the city.
+Metro buses and trains are generally clean and offer good coverage of the city.
 For more options, see the LA Transportation Page)

 Driving Around LA: